Lethja/Newth/Autotool/README.md

 > Tip: Windows can technically run Autotools and the generated configuration script with the bash shell included in
 > [Cygwin](https://www.cygwin.com/), [Git for Windows](https://gitforwindows.org/) or [MSYS2](https://www.msys2.org/)
-> however the results are not worth the effort for standalone Windows application development.
+> however, the results are not worth the effort for standalone Windows application development.
 > Windows builders should use [Visual Studio C++ 6](../VC6/README.md) or [Code::Blocks](../CodeBlks/README.md) to build
 > instead